AZA-2003/Attention-Seekers/software/.ipynb_checkpoints/README-checkpoint.md

 Currently it is hitting ~87%  on 4-bit and ~60% on the 2-bit so some tuning will be needed!

+Techniques used:
+- Hybrid Scheduler (Warmup + Cosine Annealing) with top lr 2e-2 (20 epochs warmup , 100 cosine annealing)
+- SGD on batch size of 128 with 0.93 momemntum (no weight decay)
+- weight alpha: 8.0 and act alpha: 16.0 (training on 12.0 soon)
+-

 ## Future Improvements
 TBD (currently have a hashed out form of LogQuant)